 We’ve all had those moments, those events, performances in our life when we want to do well.
 They can feel like high pressured situations.
 A job interview, a speech, a sporting event, an exam.
 They are all moments that can trigger anxiety in us all.
-This is perfectly normal but read on for some tips on how we can stop ourselves from losing control and manage the anxiety.
+On occasions they can contibute to performance anxiety which might then hold us back from being our best.
+Read on for some tips on how we can stop ourselves from losing control and manage the anxiety.

 These situations become high pressured because we want to do well, we want to achieve, we want to be at our best.
 Click here to find out more about performance anxiety